Your business vision and mission put your dreams into words.

 - Edit and refine your list – finding the juiciest, most powerful words to convey your ideas.

-- Incorporate as many of them into a succinct vision statement that provides a first draft overview of the kind of image you want to represent as a business.
+- Incorporate as many of juicy words into a succinct vision statement that conveys the image you want your business to represent.

 If you need help defining your business vision, mission, and goals – I’d like to help.
 Contact me to schedule your complimentary Discovery Session today!